de-pesh/LGM-task2/README.md

 -	Gates:
 -	  Forget Gate: Decides what to forget. put Gate: Decides what new information to store.
-- Output Gate: Decides what to output.
+ 	  Outtput Gate: Decides what to output.
 -	Useful for tasks like text generation, time series prediction, and speech recognition.

 LSTMs process data step-by-step, maintaining context while filtering irrelevant information.